 Going around in Normandy is easy.
-To move within the city you can choose to either ride the bus or a taxi/Uber.
-If you wish to travel to other cities and places, you can book a seat in a coach bus or take the train.
+To move within the city you can choose to either ride the bus, taxi or Uber.
+If you wish to travel to other cities and places, you can book a seat in a coach bus or opt for public transportation and take the train.

 The Frugal Option